|A WinZip Pro or WinZip Enterprise license is required in order to use WinZip Backup features|

 - Scheduling WinZip Backup jobs

-- Save to Cloud or FTP
+- Save a copy to the Cloud

 - Email Notification